mohanedy/swifty-marvel/README.md

 This project uses Clean Architecture and is separated into four main layers:

 * **Data**: Contains the repositories implementations responsible for abstracting the data source used.
-In this case, the data source is a REST API, but it could be anything else, like a database, or cache.
+In this case, the data sources are a REST API and a Core Data database.
 * **Domain**: Holds the business logic layer, which contains the use cases responsible for handling the business logic of the application and the abstract repositories.
 The use cases are the entry point to the domain layer.